-Note: Standard station numbers are not in numerical order since if new stations are added they are given the next higher number no matter where they are located on the Bank.
+Note: Standard station numbers are not in numerical order since when new stations were added they were given the next higher number no matter where they were located on the Bank.

 There are two types of standard stations defined for broad-scale cruises:

 Each "Standard Station" is assigned a priority number, from 1 to 4.
 Priority 1 and 2 stations are "full stations" and priority 3 and 4 stations are "partial stations".
 Priority 1 stations are "more important" than priority 2 stations, etc. If circumstances require the chief scientist to drop any of the core stations (due to weather or other ship delays) the Chief Scientist is requested to follow the station priorities as show here.
 All intermediate stations are to be viewed as having a priority of 5, that is, lower than the standard stations.